Soil Transmitted Helminths

 - Women of Reproductive Age: Hookworm anaemia is a major cause of maternal morbidity and poor birth outcomes (low birth weight).
 [3]

-Understanding the biological distinctions is crucial for clinical recognition.
+Understanding the biological distinctions is crucial for clinical recognition and differential diagnosis.

 3.1 Ascaris lumbricoides (Roundworm)